glennmckechnie/weewx-WXgraphic/README.md

 It provides that original package as an easily installable skin for WeeWX.
 It uses the wee_extension script to install a working version to your existing WeeWX installation.
 Some configuration may be needed to suit your setup but it will work straight after installation and a restart.
 You may not be happy with the colors or fonts though and some text will need tweaking, just as it always has been.

-You also need a php and GD enabled webserver!
+You also need a php and GD (php-gd) enabled webserver!

 ## What is wxgraphic?